holmdk/holmdk.github.io/_posts/2020-01-21-Pycharm_Docker.md

 For this specific example we will be creating a GPU-enabled Tensorflow Dockerfile.
 As I have an Nvidia 2080 GTX TI graphics card (with CUDA 10.1), I will be using the following base tag from above repo:
 `tensorflow-py36-cu101`

 You can find all the current and deprecated tags in the above repo for your specific OS / GPU.
+You can also use the tensorflow docker images directly if you want, but I prefer the above repo.

-We also want some essential Ubuntu software packages that might come in handy later.
+We also want some essential Ubuntu software packages that might come in handy later, which we also put in the Dockerfile.

 Our final Dockerfile looks as follows: